Library Services for Patrons with Disabilities

 Retrieval of items from the collection

-Staff will assist patrons who require assistance retrieving items off the shelf or browsing the collection.
+Staff will assist you if you require assistance retrieving items off the shelf or browsing the collection.
 Inform the staff at a public service desk that you require assistance, and we will either accompany you to the stacks, or retrieve the items for you.

-To request a book, journal issue, video or other library material from another campus, or to have an item pulled and waiting for pickup, use the Online Hold features in the UFV Library catalogue.
+To request a book or other library material from another campus, or to have an item pulled and waiting for pickup, use the Online Hold features in the UFV Library catalogue.
 Allow one day delivery between Abbotsford and Chilliwack, Monday to Friday.
 Couriers arrive in Chilliwack at approximately 11:30 a.m. and approximately 2:00 p.m. in Abbotsford.
 There is no courier service on Saturday and Sunday.
 Mission courier service is limited to a few times per week.

 For students who are only taking on-line courses and do not come to campus, document delivery may be arranged.